GiantSteps/GS_API/examples/JUCEPython/README.md

 a basic interface allow to show python file being processed, reloading it and autowatch changes on the file the file is in the VST bundle, under Resources/python

+you need to install python gsapi first see GS_API readme